sifis-home/ace-ucs/README.md

 * Please contact ludwig dot seitz at ri dot se if you have questions or suggestions.

 ### Acknowledgments ###
-This code is in the framework of the [CelticNext](https://www.celticnext.eu/) project CRITISEC, with funding from [Vinnova](http://www.vinnova.se/sv/).
+This code maintained is in the framework of the [CelticNext](https://www.celticnext.eu/) project CRITISEC, with funding from [Vinnova](http://www.vinnova.se/sv/).
 The PostgresSQL adapter code and many useful debug comments were supplied by Sebastian Echeverria from the [SEI lab](https://www.sei.cmu.edu) at CMU.